A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Kos is a popular place that is full of things to see and experience.
 If you have a weekend, this island makes for a great vacation.
 Many visitors spend time at the beach while visiting the area.
 While some people choose to spend more or less time in Kos, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

 Many people visit Valencia for a weekend.
 When visiting Valencia, people usually allow for lots of time.
-Make sure you spend some time hiking while you're in the area.
+Make sure you visit the old town while you're here.
 Because of this, a weekend is usually enough time for a trip here.

 Five days in Kos or Valencia?